creationix/ivy/README.markdown

 If you add ivy/bin to your executable path then it's "installed".
 That's all it takes!

+## Module management

+Installing new modules, updating existing modules, and changing node versions is all done via the git submodules in `/modules/*` and `/ivy-bin`.
+Currently there are no utilities to automate this, but there are plans to integrate [NPM][] somehow to play nice with the Ivy environment.

 ## Platforms

 Currently I bundle two platforms of node.